ArtVargas/RejexinJavascriptTutorial/Tutorial/gist-template.md

 Example: [a-f0-9]{6} This will set the character and will be then used for matching the hex values that are essentially 6 characters long. [a-f0-9]{3}This will set the character that will be used for matching containing hex values that are only 3 characters long in this example.

 ### Greedy and Lazy Match

+As to be expected the definition of a greedy match indicates that a search will try to find the longest and possible string whereas a lazy match will do the complete opposite and find the smallest possible given string.
+Greedy Quantifiers Examples:
+One or more revised gist
+Zero or More
+{2,4} = Two to four times as a greedy lazy quantifier The expression: https?:\/\/)?
+Uses the lazy match of?
+Which is looking for http or https [Example:] [a-zA-Z0-9()]{1,6}is looking for a-z and is also looking for 0-9; which will be one to six times as greedy.
+You take the basic information given and acknowledge the greedy match/ lazy match that is directly provided with the given possible string that is showcased.

 ### Boundaries